 Q: If the conditions in our community or our schools worsen, how will things change?

 A: Students may have to move from in-person learning to virtual learning at some point during the year if health data and/or recommendations from the Chester County Health Department, PA Department of Health, Delaware County Emergency Management, or the Governor’s Office necessitate closing schools.

 Q: If the conditions in our community improve, how will things change?

 A: The PA Department of Health and the Chester County Health Department will inform future modifications that allow for changes in health and safety protocols in symptom screening, social distancing, and face coverings.
 Procedures such as frequent handwashing and staying home from school if you are sick are best practices that should remain across the School District.
 Other restrictions could possibly be eased depending upon relevant data and guidance at the time.

 Q: Distance learning did not work well for my student last spring.
 What improvements have been made?

 A: The Fall 2020 version of online learning has been improved by the addition of synchronous learning over four days each week, rather than the Spring model which was largely reliant on asynchronous learning.
-Students will be able to learn directly from teachers in Zoom classrooms as well as interact with fellow students for academic and social purposes.
-Teachers have been fully trained on Zoom, Screencastify for video recording, Seesaw and Google Classroom to be used as the Learning Management Systems for the WSSD.
-Office hours will continue for additional help, and Clubs, which had not been a part of the Spring online learning, will begin again for students to have social outlets around topics of interest.
+Students will attend 2 days synchronously, 2 days via Zoom, and have 1 Asynchronous day of learning.
+Teachers will rely on Zoom, Seesaw and Google Classroom for the Learning Management Systems.
+As always, teachers are available for additional help, and Clubs, which had not been a part of the Spring online learning, will begin again for students to have social outlets around topics of interest.

 A: Yes.
-The District is organizing the cohorts so that siblings can attend school in-person on the same days.
+The District has organized the cohorts so that siblings can attend school in-person on the same days.

 Q: Do students in the A/B cohorts attend school in-person for a full-day or half-day?